GhostTroops/scan4all/README.md

   More references: config/doNmapScan.sh
-  By default, naabu is used to complete port scanning -stats=true to view the scanning progress Can I not scan ports?
+  By default, naabu is used to complete port scanning -stats=true to view the scanning progress Can I not scan Ports?
 ```bash
 noScan=true ./scan4all -l list.txt -v
 # nmap result default noScan=true